Get,

 History of Red Light Therapy

 Red light therapy started with a Hungarian doctor named Endre Mester back in the 1960s.
 He found that laser light helped the healing of wounds on rats and boosted their hair growth.
-After that, people started using light therapy more often.
-Now, red light therapy devices are common in hospitals, doctor’s offices, wellness centers, and in homes.
+After that, people started using light therapy more often2.
+Now, red light therapy devices are common in hospitals, doctor’s offices, and wellness centers.

 How Does Red Light Therapy Work?